Skip to content

 fwd-

-Traffic traveling through the AXS Guard appliance (forwarded traffic).
+Traffic traveling through the AXS Guard firewall (forwarded traffic).

 dmzf-